Excel VBA Global Constant (2 Convenient Ways)

 This VBA code runs Constant_Public_declaration2 subroutine and shows the values of global constants Name2 and CGPA2.

-In this section we will show you how to declare global variables in Excel VBA.
+In this section we will demonstrate how to declare global variables in Excel VBA.

-In this method, we will show you how to declare a global variable in VBA, that runs in all subroutines or procedures in a particular module.
+First, we will declare a global variable that runs in all subroutines or procedures in a particular module.
 We will declare the global variables at the beginning of the VBA code.

 • Paste the following code in your VBA Macro Editor.

-• Press the Run button or F5 key to run the code.
+• Click the Run button or press F5 to run the code.

 VBA Code with Global Variables in Module